jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

 **Transitional provisions**

 ### 242 Enforcement of existing individual employment contracts
-(1) Every individual employment contract within the meaning of the Employment Contracts Act 1991 that is in force immediately before the commencement of this Act continues in force according to its tenor and is enforceable in the Authority or the Court.
+(1) Every individual employment contract within the meaning of the Employment Contracts Act 1991 that is in force immediately before the commencement of this Act continues in force according to its tenor and is enforceable in the Authority or the court.
 (2) Part 6 does not apply in relation to any individual employment contract to which subsection (1) applies.

 ### 243 Enforcement of existing collective employment contracts
-(1) Every collective employment contract within the meaning of the Employment Contracts Act 1991 that is in force immediately before the commencement of this Act continues in force according to its tenor and is enforceable in the Authority or the Court.
+(1) Every collective employment contract within the meaning of the Employment Contracts Act 1991 that is in force immediately before the commencement of this Act continues in force according to its tenor and is enforceable in the Authority or the court.
 (2) This section is subject to sections 244 to 246.

 ### 244 Existing collective employment contracts and collective bargaining